AIRSHOW-Airbus set for Virgin, Germania order boosts at Farnborough

 * Germania deal could be worth over $2.5 bln at list prices

-* Boeing expected to relaunch smallest version of 737 MAX (Adds Airbus and GoAir in talks; Boeing comments on demand)
+* Boeing expected to relaunch smallest version of 737 MAX (Recasts with sources on Virgin deal, detail, background)

 By Tim Hepher